Icardi left out of Inter squad again

 "I won't talk about the others anymore."

-Inter is third in Serie A after 25 games, 22 points behind leader Juve.
+Inter are third in Serie A after 25 games, 22 points behind leaders Juve.